Make sense of Open Source IoT platforms, avoid pitfalls

 - User friendliness: The flexibility to tailor the code to specific applications is paramount.
 But great user friendliness also implies comprehensive documentation and community support.

-- Level of open source: To which extend is the IoT platform truly open source?
+- Level of open source: Which parts of the IoT platform are open source?
 Make sure you look at possible code use restrictions, such as features which are only available with a paid-for license.

 - Professional backing and licensing: Is there clear copyright and the ability to get a commercial license?
 Is the copyright owner well-structured and legally sound?
 This is relevant for commercial entities which want to integrate the software as part of their commercial offering, and seek long term professional support.